anewstead/anewstead.react/TESTING.md

 Code coverage should come from unit tests **not** from integration tests.
 Default storybook test-runner behaviour includes any touched file for coverage
 E.G. where a display component imports a js _function_ that functions js _file_ is included for coverage,
-technically that is an integration test of the function, more annoyingly to be clear its the
+technically that is an integration test of the function, more annoyingly its the
 entire imported file's code that is covered not just the imported bit.

 **This is not what we want, hence the 2 levels of testing**